“This article is part of The Belief Bucket series, where we debunk common myths about alcohol and its perceived benefits.”

 A lot of it comes from comparison.
 We see people sipping slowly, leaving half a beer on the table, and we think we can learn to drink like that too.

-But here is what we do not see:
+But here’s what we don’t see:

-- Some “moderate” drinkers actually drink more in private.
+- Some “moderate” drinkers actually drink more in private

 Why They Can Moderate and We Can’t